UoB-COMSM0110/2024-group-8/README.md

 As a response to qualitative evaluations, we:<br>
  - Added the JavaFX library -> to make the gameplay smoother and less glitch-y
  - Added holding screens before each level -> providing more context to the game the user is about to play.
- - Enabled placing and upgrading towers during gameplay -> to reduce the amount of time the user is waiting. <br><br>
+ - Enabled placing and upgrading towers during gameplay -> to reduce the amount of time the user is waiting.
+ - Updated tutorial page -> explicitly telling users that they need to press BUY every time they purchase a tower.<br><br>
 We found, generally, that users are happy to wait for an action in game, when they know that something is happening in the background - but become very frustrated when it is not clear how long they need to wait - optimising the visibility of system status was an important outcome from this process.

 ### Quantitative Evaluation